sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/connector-rules/sap_hr_provisioning_modify_rule.md

 ## Overview

-This rule is used to perform SAP HR modification operations during provisioning.
+This rule performs SAP HR modification operations during provisioning.
-This is often used for attribute sync to custom SAP HR attributes.
+This rule is typically used for attribute sync to custom SAP HR attributes.

 ## Execution

-- **Connector Execution** - This rule executes within the Virtual Appliance and may offer special abilities to perform connector-related functions, and may offer managed connections to sources.
+- **Connector Execution** - This rule executes within the virtual appliance.
+It may offer special abilities to perform connector-related functions, and it may offer managed connections to sources.
-- **Logging** - Logging statements are viewable within the ccg.log on the Virtual Appliance and by SailPoint personnel.
+- **Logging** - Logging statements are viewable within the ccg.log on the virtual appliance, and they are viewable by SailPoint personnel.

 ![Rule Execution](../img/connector_execution.png)